 Coho spawning runs up tributary rivers occur from early September to early October.
 Females excavate a nest in a tributary stream's gravel bed.
 Both adult die soon after spawning.
 The next spring the eggs hatch and the young remain in the gravel for 2-3 weeks.
 When they emerge (March to July), some migrate down river almost immediately.
 Most, however, wait a year or longer before descending to the lake.Once in the lake, they stay near shore for a few months, then seek deeper waters.

-Coho are very aggressive in Nature which makes them a great fish to pursue when they hit the rivers.
-We usually pursue them with light tackle and use a variety of techniques to give your arms a work out.
+Coho are very aggressive in Nature which makes them a great fish to pursue in Lake Michigan as well as some of our West Michigan rivers.
+We pursue them with light tackle and use a variety of techniques to give your arms a work out.